apache/trafficcontrol/docs/source/admin/quick_howto/static_dns.rst

 #.
 Fill in all of the fields.

 	Host
 		This is the lowest-level DNS label that will be used in the DNS record.
-In the :ref:`ciab` scenario, for example, entering ``foo`` here will result in a full DNS name of ``foo.video.mycdn.ciab.test``.
+In the :ref:`ciab` scenario, for example, entering ``foo`` here will result in a full DNS name of ``foo.demo1.mycdn.ciab.test``.
 	Type
 		Indicates the type of DNS record that will be created.
 The available types are